DonaldKellett/Osiv/API.md

 - `"reason"`: The reason for the error, e.g. `"Token was not provided."`

+#### `401 Unauthorized`

+The token was not associated with an existing login session.
+It is acceptable to return `404 Not Found` instead in this case.

+The server should reply with a JSON payload containing the following fields:

+- `"reason"`: The reason for the error, e.g. `"Token not associated with existing login session."`

 #### `404 Not Found`

 Any other error caused by the user.
 The server should reply with a JSON payload containing the following fields: